Avon Dam: Heritage listing

 The Avon Dam was the third and the largest of the four water supply dams built as part of the development of the Upper Nepean Water Supply Scheme, one of the most important engineering works and items of public infrastructure in Australia, and is still the second largest of all the NSW water supply dams in terms of storage capacity.
 It was designed by the NSW Public Works Department under the direction of one of Australia's leading water supply engineers, E.M.
 De Burgh.
 The completion of the Avon Dam was a significant step in the continuing process of providing a reliable water supply for Sydney and surrounding areas as part of the Upper Nepean Scheme.
 Even by the international standards of the time, Avon was a high dam with a large impoundment of water and was a significant work of engineering in its day.
 It continues to play an important role as the major source of supply for the Wollongong, Port Kembla and surrounding towns and areas.

-Additionally, the Avon Dam is a handsome, well proportioned structure with strong Egyptian style architectural character which complements the monumental nature of the structure and its attractive natural surroundings.

 The roadway was constructed prior to the Dam between 1918 and 1921, and was used to transport all materials, stores and labour and significantly provided the sole route of transportation, other dam sites relying on a combination of road, tram or ropeway, and continues to be used as the main access to the present time.

-The Avon Dam includes a range of ancillary structures which form components of the overall site.
-One building is believed to be the original Residential Engineers residence and is a fine example of an Interwar Bungalow.
-The other residential buildings associated with the dam are relatively modern replacements for the original set of houses, but are representative of their type.

-The grounds associated with the Avon Dam are of considerable aesthetic and social value.

-They contain an important, substantially intact interwar landscape design - including ornamental ponds, grottoes and rustic picnic structures - particularly incorporating various Egyptian Revival references to complement the thematic treatment of the architecture associated with the main dam structures.
-The immediate dam area is of distinction as a scenic landscape.

 Avon Dam was listed on the New South Wales State Heritage Register on 18 November 1999 having satisfied the following criteria.